brucemack/brucemack.github.io/_posts/2025-10-26-asl-dsp-notes.md

 # CTCSS Elimination High-Pass Filter

-This appears in hpass6() and is selectively enabled.
+This happens in hpass6() and is selectively enabled.
 The goal is to strip the sub-audible CTCSS tone from the audio input.
 From the comment in the code this is an "IIR 6 pole High pass filter, 300 Hz corner with 0.5 db ripple."